 The global Circular Electronics Partnership (CEP) marks the first time that experts, business leaders and global organizations will co-design solutions around this topic.
 This pre-competitive industry platform will establish a network of networks to elevate the action and ambition of the industry in a coordinated way.

-Collaborators within the electronics industry include Cisco, Close the Loop, Dell, Glencore, Google, KPMG International, Lanxess, Microsoft, Security Matters, Sims Limited and Vodafone.
+Collaborators within the electronics industry include Cisco, Closing the Loop, Dell, Glencore, Google, KPMG International, Lanxess, Microsoft, Security Matters, Sims Limited and Vodafone.

 The companies have been brought together by a new alliance that includes: Global Electronics Council, Global Enabling Sustainability Initiative (GeSI), Platform for Accelerating the Circular Economy (PACE), Responsible Business Alliance, World Business Council for Sustainable Development (WBCSD), and the World Economic Forum.